kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	A. The spinal root of accessory nerve
 	B. The superior cervical ganglion
 	C. The stellate ganglion
-	D. The cricoid cartilage - F
+	D. The cricoid cartilage
-	E. The bifurcation of common carotid artery - F
+	E. The bifurcation of common carotid artery

-#### Answer: A. The spinal root of accessory nerve - ?
+#### Answer: A. The spinal root of accessory nerve - *FALSE* = E. The bifurcation of common carotid artery - TRUE
+- The spinal root of the accessory nerve crosses the transverse process of atlas at the C1 level.
+The superior cervical ganglion is situated at the C2 level.
+The stellate ganglion is located at the C7 level.
+The cricoid cartilage corresponds to the C6 level.
+The C4 vertebral level corresponds to bifurcation of the common carotid arteries as well as the upper border of the thyroid cartilage.

 ### Q1.83
 The movements that take place at the knee joint are flexion and extension and, in certain positions of the joint, internal and external rotation.
-Which of the following statements about the knee joint is true?
+Which of the following statements about the _knee joint_ is true?

 	A. It consists of three articulations in one
 	B. It has an anterior cruciate ligament that is stronger and shorter than the posterior cruciate ligament